kylej1994/graffiti/CONTRIBUTING.md

 **You are not allowed to commit directly to master** *for the most part*

-Instead, a feature branch should be forked off of master.
+Instead, a feature branch should be forked off of master (well, actually the dev branch... more on that later).
 The change can be made in that feature branch.
-When finished, a pull request to merge the brach back into master can be create to be reviewed.
+When finished, a pull request to merge the brach back into master/dev can be create to be reviewed.
 For more information see  [Pull Request](#pull-requests).

 ### Dev Branch
 As an extra layer of precaution, we will only be branching and merging to and from a dev branch.
 We will then merge this dev branch with master at the end of iterations.
 This will keep our master production ready.